rwxrob/zet/20210911215322/README.md

 <https://calendar.google.com/calendar/embed?src=ieb0jjumeapap9sjlogvj6agtc%40group.calendar.google.com&ctz=America%2FNew_York>

+**News** covers the news of the community and industry for the week.
+It's usually about an hour long and followed by an *AMA* session.

 **AMA** is a free time that will be recorded and saved to YouTube as a live session as-is (no editing).
 You can ask anything that is about or contained in any of the Beginner Boost content.
 I normally